daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2020-05-29-normalized-cross-entropy.md

 ## Context

-Let's assume we are machine-learning engineers at a technology company that monetizes its flagship product with advertisements.

 The business has invoked our expertise to model click conversions;
 we need to provide a score for how likely a given user is to click on a given ad.
 The business can then use the scores to optimize various objectives,